For their debut at Downtown Editions 2019, the curators of exceptional contemporary design will present a fresh point of view on glass.

 Balancing delicacy is Santambrogio Milano, known for creating architecture and furniture pieces from slabs of glass.
 Committed to simple, yet effective demonstrations of the versatility of the material since 2003, the studio continually pushes boundaries of what is possible with projects such as a house built entirely of glass and a glass kitchen, amongst others.
 Curoq Collective will present their latest furniture collection at Downtown Editions.

-Alongside, Atelier Gio Pagani will lend a theatrical quality to the presentation with their vibrant, coloured glass works inspired by the latest trends in fashion.
 “We like to curate pieces that are objects of art, evoking an element of wonder and surprise,” says Abdul Hameed.
 “With our showcase in Dubai, we look forward to bringing our point of view on light and glass to the Middle East.”